ms/buildtogether.tech/src/automation/index.md

 The current generation of build managers dispense with custom configuration file syntax, but most still don't have debuggers.
-The `package.json` file used by [Node.js][nodejs] serves as both a [% i "package manifest" "Node.js!package.json file" %][% g package_manifest %]package manifest[% /g %][% /i %] and a build file---as the example below shows, some of its entries describe the package or its dependencies, while others store commands that can be re-run by typing things like `npm run test`:
+The `package.json` file used by [Node.js][nodejs] serves as both a [% i "package manifest" "Node.js!package.json file" %][% g package_manifest %]package manifest[% /g %][% /i %] and a build file—as the example below shows, some of its entries describe the package or its dependencies, while others store commands that can be re-run by typing things like `npm run test`: